tombola/taskplanner_django/docs/implementation.md

 - Uses recursive structure: subtasks are also TaskBlocks
 - Tokens in titles use `{TOKEN_NAME}` format for substitution

+**TaskPlannerSettings** (Wagtail Site Setting)
+- Site-wide settings configurable in Wagtail admin under Settings → Task Planner Settings
+- `tokens`: CharField containing comma-separated token names (e.g., "SKU, VARIETYNAME")
+- `parent_task_title`: Optional title template for parent task (can use tokens).
+If empty, uses template page title
+- `get_token_list()`: Helper method to parse comma-separated tokens into a list

 **TaskGroupTemplate** (Wagtail Page model)
 - Wagtail page type for creating task templates
-- `tokens`: CharField containing comma-separated token names (e.g., "SKU, VARIETYNAME")
 - `tasks`: StreamField containing TaskBlocks for the task structure
-- `get_token_list()`: Helper method to parse comma-separated tokens into a list
+- Tokens are defined in TaskPlannerSettings (site-wide), not per-page

 ### Forms (`tasks/forms.py`)

 **TaskGroupCreationForm**
 - `task_group_template`: ModelChoiceField to select template
-- Dynamically generates fields based on template's tokens
+- Dynamically generates fields based on tokens from TaskPlannerSettings (site-wide)
-- When `template_id` is provided:
+- When `template_id` and `site` are provided:
   - Pre-populates the `task_group_template` field with the specified template
+  - Reads tokens from TaskPlannerSettings for the site
   - Creates input fields named `token_{TOKEN_NAME}` for each token
 - `get_token_values()`: Extracts token values from form submission